CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-103/03-foundry-sdk.md

----
-lab:
-    title: 'Create a generative AI chat app'
-    description: 'Learn how to use the OpenAI SDK and the Responses API to build a chat app that connects to a model deployed in Microsoft Foundry.'
-    level: 300
-    duration: 45
-    islab: true
-    status: 'released'
----

 # Create a generative AI chat app

 In this exercise, you use the OpenAI SDK and the Responses API to create a chat app that connects to a model deployed in a Microsoft Foundry project.